Updated July 27, 2023

 - Dilatation and curettage for treatment of a gynecological disorder

-What is the basis of the number of paid leaves that will be granted to you?
+Who will decide the number of paid leaves that will be granted to you?

 What are the documents you need to submit to your employer?